Vapor quality: Steam quality and work

 The origin of the idea of vapor quality was derived from the origins of thermodynamics, where an important application was the steam engine.
 Low quality steam would contain a high moisture percentage and therefore damage components more easily.
 High quality steam would not corrode the steam engine.
 Steam engines use water vapor (steam) to push pistons or turbines, and that movement creates work.
 The quantitatively described steam quality (steam dryness) is the proportion of saturated steam in a saturated water/steam mixture.
-In other words, a steam quality of 0 indicates 100% water while a steam quality of 1 (or 100%) indicates 100% steam.
+In other words, a steam quality of 0 indicates 100% liquid, while a steam quality of 1 (or 100%) indicates 100% steam.

 The quality of steam on which steam whistles are blown is variable and may affect frequency.
 Steam quality determines the velocity of sound, which declines with decreasing dryness due to the inertia of the liquid phase.
 Also, the specific volume of steam for a given temperature decreases with decreasing dryness.

-Steam quality is very useful in determining enthalpy of saturated water/steam mixtures since the enthalpy of steam (gaseous state) is many orders of magnitude higher than enthalpy of water (liquid state).
+Steam quality is very useful in determining enthalpy of saturated water/steam mixtures, since the enthalpy of steam (gaseous state) is typically several times higher than the enthalpy of water (liquid state), depending on temperature.